 Waterfalls Near Chennai – A Guide To Kone Falls or Kailasakona Falls

 Kone falls is also spelt as Kona falls.
-It’s a small perennial waterfall situated near Puthur or Puttur (see the last paragraph for details about this famous place) in Chittoor District, Andhra Pradesh state, India.
+It’s a small perennial waterfall near Puthur or Puttur (see the last paragraph for details about this famous place) in Chittoor District, Andhra Pradesh state, India.

 There is no specific Konai fall season time.
 Unlike many other falls, water is there all around the year, at this falls.